VicFrolov/build-a-dapp-demo/README.md

     * Tallyho Wallet Extension
   * Familiarity with Typescript, HTML, and CSS
   * [Recommended] A wallet funded with Eth/Base or test funds
-    * To get test funds, please follow these instructions:
+    * To get test funds, please follow these instructions
   * [Optional] Free Infura account and API Key